dgoffredo/jeb/README.md

 More
 ----
-TODO: The format of messages in each of the message queues, a description of the subscruption predicate functions, how the `jeb-manager` works, etc.
+TODO: The format of messages in each of the message queues, a description of the subscription predicate functions, how the `jeb-manager` works, etc.